PICFI Aquaculture Development Source application guide

 The following projects are not eligible for Aquaculture Development Source funding:

-Note: Funding for contingencies is not eligible.
+Note: Funding for contingencies are not eligible.
 Applicants should provide accurate estimates and quotes as attachments in a complete application.

 Funding for feasibility studies and certain operational expenses funded on a one-time basis may only be approved under very limited circumstances, where the prospects of success for the project are considerably high.